You adore your dog. After all, your four-legged friend is a member of your family. We understand, our dogs are very much our family members as well.

 Prednisone and prednisolone are corticosteroids.
 This means that both prednisone and prednisolone are used to treat inflammation, autoimmune diseases, and regulate the immune system.
 However, there is an important difference: how they are metabolized.

-Once a pet parent administers the prednisone, it is naturally metabolized by the dog's liver.
+Once a pet parent administers the prednisone, the dog's liver naturally metabolizes it.
 Once metabolized, prednisone becomes prednisolone.

 Typical Prednisone Uses